 Peng RD, Hicks SC.
 (2021).
 Reproducible Research: A Retrospective.
 Annual Review of Public Health.

-Statistical methods for normalization of high-throughput data
+Statistical methods for normalizing and removing biases in high-throughput data

 - Hicks SC, Irizarry RA (2015). quantro: a data-driven approach to guide the choice of an appropriate normalization method.
 Genome Biology.

 - Hicks SC, Okrah K, Paulson JN, Quackenbush J, Irizarry RA, Bravo HC (2018).
 Smooth quantile normalization.
 Biostatistics.

 - Kumar MS, Slud EV, Okrah K, Hicks SC, Hannenhalli S, Corrada Bravo H (2018).
 Analysis and correction of compositional bias in sparse sequencing count data.
 BMC Genomics.

 - Wang Y, Hicks SC, Hansen KD (2022).
 Addressing the mean-correlation relationship in co-expression analysis.
 PLOS Computational Biology.